What is a Medicaid Waiver?

 Waiver Description

 KanCare is another name for the state of Kansas’ Medicaid program.
 In 2013, Medicaid in Kansas switched to a managed care program.
-Managed care integrated nearly all of the states’ Medicaid programs, including those providing Home and Community Based Services, such as the Frail Elderly (FE) waiver.
+Managed care integrated nearly all of the states’ Medicaid programs, including those providing Home and Community Based Services, such as the Frail Elderly (FE) Waiver.
 This does not change the benefits of the program, only who provides the services.

-The Frail Elderly Waiver is designed to help the elderly who require a nursing home level of care.
+The Frail Elderly Waiver is designed to help seniors who require a nursing home level of care.
 Qualifying participants are provided with services and support to enable them to remain living in their homes, in family homes, or otherwise in their communities, such as in an assisted living facility or an adult foster care home, instead of in a nursing home.

 Under this program, friends and family can be hired to provide personal care.